cmems-arcticbliss/lu-simulator/README.md

 The unit of length scales to provide (`correlation_length_scale` and `perturbation_std`) is then the same unit as the coordinates in the grid file.

-In all case, the spectrum of the perturbations can be modified by the option:
+In all cases, the spectrum of the perturbations can be modified by the option:

 ```
   -spct spectrum_type